How to Create a Pitch Deck in PowerPoint [Guide + Example]

 "There is a structure that works, and PowerPoint can absolutely be used to build it right."

-As a presentation design agency, we create a lot of pitch decks every year for startups, scaleups, and even enterprise spinouts.
+As a pitch deck design agency, we create a lot of pitch decks every year for startups, scaleups, and even enterprise spinouts.
 And through all of it, we’ve noticed one recurring issue: most people underestimate how much clarity, structure, and design matter when using PowerPoint for high-stakes pitching.

-So, in this blog, we’ll walk you through exactly how to create a pitch deck in PowerPoint that investors take seriously.
+So, in this blog, we’ll walk you through why PowerPoint is still the best tool for pitch decks, how to create a pitch deck in PowerPoint & an example of a pitch deck made in PowerPoint.

 In case you didn't know, we specialize in only one thing: making presentations.
 We can help you by designing your slides and writing your content too.